nydel/muclr/README.md

 binary - process allocated as a thread on the serving computer system.
 We do not like hub for the official term and we put a pin in this.

-Temporarily referring to a MUCLR instance as a Platform.
+Temporarily referring to a MUCLR instance as a Platform (that might work).